Coderad32/Coderad32/README.md

 # Hi, I am Cody Bunnell 🍊

-@Coderad32 is my online profile
+@Coderad32 is my online profile I hope I can teach you something you may not know in the stories and posts I share.

 If you wish to connect with me, find follow share /submit a pull request to the repo/ of your choosing.

 If you need to get ahold of me find me on X.com/coderad32 and drop a message and ill see it.

+View [X.com/coderad32](X) at your own risk.

+- For ERRORS or BUGS let me know if possible.

 ## Places I Goto